floriankraemer/floriankraemer.github.io/_posts/2025-09-07-The-Lack-of-Tech-Excellence-in-Agile-Development.markdown

 ## Enabling Agility

-There are, in my *opinion*, two primary prerequisites that enable agility:
+There are, in my opinion, two primary prerequisites that enable agility:

 1. Working in small increments
 2. Feedback cycles